Home

 About Sharon

-When she isn’t wrestling with words, Sharon enjoys speaking to conferences, retreats, and church groups.
+When she isn’t wrestling with words, Sharon enjoyed serving as an adjunct professor for the Creative Writing MFA program at Concordia University, and also has shared with conferences, retreats, and church groups.
 She and her family make their home in Minnesota.

 THE SECRET LIFE OF SHARON HINCK:

-• I once rappelled down the outside of a five-story building.
+• I once rappelled down the outside of a four-story building.

 • I love listening to director’s commentaries on DVDs more than watching the actual movie.